 MISSION: To enhance the accountability of the RCMP by providing civilian review of RCMP activities and member conduct

 MANDATE: As set out in Parts VI and VII of the Royal Canadian Mounted Police Act, the mandate of the Commission is to:

-- Enhance relations with provincial and territorial governments, as well as police review bodies.
+- Enhance relations with provincial and territorial governments, as well as police and federal review bodies.

 The Civilian Review and Complaints Commission for the RCMP can be found online at:

 Minister of Public Works and Government Services

 The Honourable Ralph Goodale, P.C., M.P.

 Pursuant to section 45.52 of the Royal Canadian Mounted Police Act, I hereby submit the annual report of the Civilian Review and Complaints Commission for the RCMP for the 2017–2018 reporting period for tabling in Parliament.

 - New Request for Review